Claude Cahun: Work

-Cahun's works encompassed writing, photography, and theatre, of which the most remembered are the highly staged self-portraits and tableaux that incorporated the visual aesthetics of Surrealism.
+Cahun's works encompassed writing, photography, sculpture and theatre, much of it in collaboration with Marcel Moore.

+In the 1980s Cahun and Moore's highly staged 'self-portraits' (of Cahun) and tableaux that incorporated the visual aesthetics of Surrealism began to be discovered by a new audience.

+Interest in her writing would be slower; her masterpiece 'Aveux non avenus' (first published in 1930 by Carrefour) was not republished in French until 1992 and would not be translated into English (as 'Disavowals') until 2008 for Tate Publishing.
+Susan de Muth revised her translation as Confessions or Disavowals in 2024 for a new publication with Thin Man Press.

 During the 1920s, Cahun produced an astonishing number of self-portraits in various guises such as aviator, dandy, doll, body builder, vamp and vampire, angel, and Japanese puppet.

+Cahun gave a unique perspective within surrealism, using mirrors, collages and doubling in her photos to reflect the diversion from social norms.

-Some of Cahun's portraits feature the artist looking directly at the viewer, head shaved, often revealing only head and shoulders (eliminating body from the view), and a blurring of gender indicators and behaviors which serve to undermine the patriarchal gaze.
+Some of Cahun's portraits feature the artist looking directly at the viewer, head shaven, often revealing only head and shoulders (eliminating body from the view), and a blurring of gender indicators and behaviors which serve to undermine the male gaze.
 Scholar Miranda Welby-Everard has written about the importance of theatre, performance, and costume that underlies Cahun's work, suggesting how this may have informed the artist's varying gender presentations.

-Cahun's published writings include "Heroines," (1925) a series of monologues based upon female fairy tale characters intertwined with witty comparisons to the contemporary image of women; Aveux non avenus, (Carrefour, 1930) a book of essays and recorded dreams illustrated with photomontages; and several essays in magazines and journals.